binji/binji.github.io/_posts/2017-03-04-webassembly-type-checking.md

 Here, `get_local` is an instruction that gets a local variable's value and pushes it on the stack.
 It can also be used to get the value of a function parameter.
 In either case, we don't know what the value is that will be pushed on the stack.
-We do know what it's type must be, though.
+We do know what its type must be, though.
 So for validation, we actually use a type stack, not a value stack.

 Let's look at a simple example of a full function: